-Mowdy Ranch is one of four wild horse sanctuaries designated as a public off range pasture for the (BLM) Bureau of Land Management's (BLM)’s second wild horse eco-sanctuary in the United States.
-Located 12 miles NE of Coalgate in the hills of southeastern Oklahoma, Mowdy Ranch is now offering daily photographic tours and lodging facilities for wild horse enthusiasts.
+Mowdy Ranch is one of four wild horse sanctuaries designated as a public off range pasture for the (BLM) Bureau of Land Management.
+Located 12 miles NE of Coalgate in the hills of southeastern Oklahoma, Mowdy Ranch offers daily horse tours and lodging facilities for wild horse enthusiasts.
 Mowdy Ranch comprises 4000 acres of wooded hills and open valleys in southeastern Oklahoma, the historical home of the legendary Choctaw ponies.
 The Choctaw ponies were famous for their toughness and endurance which was showcased in the film “Hidalgo”.
-Mowdy Ranch has now dedicated 1280 acres of the ranch as a wild horse sanctuary and currently houses 153 wild horses on a long term basis.
+Mowdy Ranch has dedicated 4000 acres of the ranch as a wild horse sanctuary and currently houses 350 wild horses on a long term basis.
 In addition to the adult mustangs who make the ranch their home, Mowdy Ranch is also an adoption site, housing 15-20 yearlings available for adoption to qualified people.

 Mowdy Ranch is owned by Clay and Kit Mowdy whose children are the fifth generation to live and work on the ranch.
-The ranch has two lodges which are capable of sleeping up to 32 people and has kitchen and dining facilities which can accommodate larger groups and special events.
+The ranch"s guest lodge can comfortably sleep up to 28 people in 6 private suites, it has kitchen and dining facilities which can accommodate larger groups and special events.
 There are few things in this world as beautiful as the wild mustangs of North America.
-Tough, resilient and independent the mustangs that make the home at Mowdy Ranch are truely wild animals.
+Tough, resilient and independent the mustangs that make their home at Mowdy Ranch are truely wild animals.